 Contact: Mr. David Ali (Pension and Leave Supervisor)

 To ensure that all systems are up to date and deliver effective functionality

 The Information Systems Support Unit is managed by the Information Systems Manager.
-The unit determines the platforms and technology necessary to facilitate the Information Systems strategy.
+The unit determines the platforms and technology necessary to facilitate the Parliament's Information Systems strategy.
 It is responsible for the administration, management and maintenance of the Information Systems infrastructure and related technologies of the Parliament Department, The Office of the Leader of the Opposition and the forty-one (41) Constituency Offices.

 The Information Systems Support Unit also maintains the audio system for the Parliamentary Chamber and Committee rooms, and in more recent times the IT based systems used for the broadcasting of Parliamentary proceedings.